oulib-data-projects/OULib-instructor-training/_episodes/04-expertise.md

 while teaching to be explicit about the process you are using to engage with errors, even if they seem trivial to you, as they often will.

-> ## Diagnosis
->
-> What is an error message that you encounter frequently in your work?
-(These are often syntax errors.)
-> Take a few minutes to plan out how you would explain that error message to your learners.
-Write the
-> error and your explanation in the Etherpad.
->
-> This discussion should take about 5 minutes.
-(Optionally, this may be discussed in group breakouts, adding 5 minutes.)
-{: .challenge}

 ## "Just" and Other Dismissive Language
 Instructors want to motivate learners!
 We will talk more about motivation in a later episode.
 But here,